AscendingPassage.com HOME PAGE.

 outlines the monstrous shafts, and details them by vague glimmerings

 on their edges.
-The full moon is risen, alas! and my hours of solitude
+The full Moon is risen, alas! and my hours of solitude

 are nearly over.

-The moon!
+The Moon!
 Suddenly the stones of the summit, the copings, the

 there, on the bas-reliefs encircling the pillars, appear luminous